Jabalpur: Civic administration

 Jabalpur covers an area of 263 km2.
 The Jabalpur Municipal Corporation (JMC), is charged with governance of the city's civic and infrastructural assets.
 The corporation has two wings: deliberative and executive.
 The head of the executive wing is a municipal commissioner who is responsible for the corporation's day-to-day operation and assists the deliberative wing in the decision-making process.
 The JMC council has one elected representative (corporate) from each ward.
 Council elections, by popular vote, are held every five years.
 A corporate from the majority party is selected as mayor.

 Jabalpur contributes one member to the Lok Sabha.
-Rakesh Singh of Bharatiya Janata Party had been elected as the Member of Parliament in the 2019 Lok Sabha election.
+Ashish Dubey of Bharatiya Janata Party had been elected as the Member of Parliament in the 2024 Lok Sabha election.
 The city sends eight members to the State Legislative Assembly: four from the city (Jabalpur Purba, Jabalpur Uttar, Jabalpur Cantonment and Jabalpur Paschim) and four from rural areas of the district.
 Jabalpur is divided into eight zones, each consisting of several wards.

 Division headquarters

 Jabalpur is the divisional headquarters for eight districts: Jabalpur, Seoni, Mandla, Chhindwara, Narsinghpur, Katni, Dindori and Balaghat.
-The district, which was reconstituted on 25 May 1998, has seven tehsils: Jabalpur, Sihora, Patan, Majhouli, Shahpura, Panagar and Kundam.
+The district, which was reconstituted on 25 May 1998, has seven tehsils: Jabalpur, Sihora, Patan, Majholi, Shahpura, Panagar and Kundam.
 The city is the headquarters of the Madhya Pradesh State Electricity Board, the Home-guards and other state and central-government offices.